 - 8.1.
 The conformity of production procedure shall comply with those set out in the Agreement, appendix 2, (E/ECE/324-E/ECE/TRANS/505/Rev.2). - 8.2.
-Every device for indirect vision approved under this Regulation shall be so manufactured as to conform to the type approved by meeting the requirements set out in paragraphs 6. above. - 8.3.
-The minimum requirements for conformity of production proceduresset forth in annex 9 to this Regulation shall be complied with. - 9.
-PENALTIES FOR NON-CONFORMITY OF PRODUCTION - 9.1.
+Every device for indirect vision approved under this Regulation shall be so manufactured as to conform to the type approved by meeting the requirements set out in paragraph 6. above.

+9. PENALTIES FOR NON-CONFORMITY OF PRODUCTION

+- 9.1.
 The approval granted in respect of a type of device for indirect vision pursuant to this Regulation may be withdrawn if the requirement laid down in paragraph 8.1. above is not complied with or if the type of device for indirect vision did not satisfy the requirements prescribed in paragraph 8.2. above. - 9.2.
-If a Party to the Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties applying this Regulation by means of a copy of the approval form bearing at the end, in large letters, the signed and dated annotation "APPROVAL WITHDRAWN".
+If a Party to the Agreement which applies this Regulation withdraws an approval it has previously granted, it shall forthwith so notify the other Contracting Parties applying this Regulation by means of a copy of the communication form bearing at the end, in large letters, the signed and dated annotation "APPROVAL WITHDRAWN".